ndrag/wfg/README.md

 * Run `sail up`
 * Run `sail npm run watch-poll`
 * View the dev site at `localhost`.

+* You may run `sail down -v` to delete your local postgres development db.
+It will be recreated fresh the next time you run `sail up`, using up to date DB credentials from your `.env` file.

 **Note: Do not push directly to the main branch!
 Create a release branch from main, add your feature branches, and merge it to main - at which point it'll be automatically pushed to the live server.**